Columbus Blue Jackets: Logos and jerseys

-The team logo is a stylized version of the flag of Ohio, which is a burgee (i.e. swallowtail pennant), in the form of a "C" wrapped around a star, representing both patriotism and Columbus's status as state capital.
+The team logo is a stylized version of the flag of Ohio, which is a burgee (i.e., swallowtail pennant), in the form of a "C" wrapped around a star, representing both patriotism and Columbus's status as state capital.
 Previously used as an alternate logo starting in 2003, it became the primary logo as part of a Reebok-sponsored redesign for the 2007–08 season.
 The original logo had a red ribbon with 13 stars representing the Thirteen Colonies, unfurled in the shape of the team's initials, CBJ, with an electric gold hockey stick cutting through the center to represent the "J." An additional star atop the stick represented Columbus's status as state capital.
-From 2003 to 2015, the team's jerseys featured an alternate logo, a Civil War cap with crossed hockey sticks, on the shoulders.

 Since their inception, the Blue Jackets have worn navy and white jerseys with red pants.
-The jerseys have been tweaked numerous times over the years, mainly in the crest and striping treatment.

-The Blue Jackets unveiled a new third jersey in the 2010–11 season, using a vintage hockey jersey design.
-In the spirit of its Civil War theme, it sports a union blue base with white stripes on the sleeves and on the shoulder padding.
-The crest features the team's Civil War-era cannon.
-It honors the team's founder, John H. McConnell, with his initials on the neckline, as well as its slogan "We fight, we march!" on the inside of the collar.
-During the 2015 NHL Draft, it was revealed that the cannon crest had replaced the hat logo on the shoulders of the home and away jerseys, with a color change to match the jerseys' color scheme.

 For the 2020–21 season, the Blue Jackets would wear "Reverse Retro" alternate uniforms designed by Adidas.
 The uniform resembled the original white "Stinger" uniforms from 2000 to 2007 but with a red base and white sleeve stripes.

-Starting with the 2022–23 season, the Blue Jackets' road white uniform would be paired with blue pants, a combination the team previously wore on May 1, 2021 against the Carolina Hurricanes.
+Starting with the 2022–23 season, the Blue Jackets' road white uniform would be paired with blue pants, a combination the team previously wore on May 1, 2021, against the Carolina Hurricanes.
 The blue pants were also used with the "Reverse Retro" uniform during that season.
 Also during the season, the Blue Jackets unveiled their second "Reverse Retro" uniform, using the 2003–2007 alternate uniform but with a black base and light blue stripes taken from their current alternates.

+For the team's 2025 Stadium Series game, they wore dark blue uniforms and pants with white, silver and red trim.
+The main crest featured the "cannon" logo in front, and the shoulders featured a new "CBJ" patch with two crossed hockey sticks as a nod to the unit designation pins found in front of a soldier's slouch caps.
+An outline of Ohio surrounds the captain and alternate captain patches, along with a star on the right leg.
+Enlarged numbers and letters were used for the uniform.